AnyLogic

 The User-defined layout type assumes you will take care of the agent locations yourself in e.g. On startup code of the Main agent.
 The standard discrete layouts supported by AnyLogic are:

-You can change the layout type dynamically while the model is running using the environment API, for example:
+You can change the layout type dynamically while the model is running using the API of the agent defining the space, for example:

 The type parameter can take one of the above constants or Environment.LAYOUT_USER_DEFINED.